VlachosGroup/pMuTT/_sources/io.rst.txt

       'name': 'V-MO_bulk(S)',
       'phase': 'S',
       'potentialenergy': 7.0,
-      'statmech_model': <class 'PyMuTT.models.statmech.harmonicthermo.HarmonicThermo'>,
+      'statmech_model': <class 'pMuTT.models.statmech.harmonicthermo.HarmonicThermo'>,
       'vib_energies': []}]

 NASA Polynomial Input Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This example uses data found in `PyMuTT.examples.read_nasa_from_excel`_.
-Due to the special rules defined for NASA parsing, a group of NASA polynomials can be directly imported using ``PyMuTT.io_.excel.read_excel``.
+This example uses data found in `pMuTT.examples.read_nasa_from_excel`_.
+Due to the special rules defined for NASA parsing, a group of NASA polynomials can be directly imported using ``pMuTT.io_.excel.read_excel``.

 +------+-------+------------+------------+-------+-------+--------+--------------+--------------+--------------+--------------+--------------+--------------+--------------+---------------+---------------+---------------+---------------+---------------+---------------+---------------+--------+
 | name | phase | elements.H | elements.O | T_low | T_mid | T_high | nasa.a_low.0 | nasa.a_low.1 | nasa.a_low.2 | nasa.a_low.3 | nasa.a_low.4 | nasa.a_low.5 | nasa.a_low.6 | nasa.a_high.0 | nasa.a_high.1 | nasa.a_high.2 | nasa.a_high.3 | nasa.a_high.4 | nasa.a_high.5 | nasa.a_high.6 | notes  |